clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 }

 ```
-Now let's merge correlation and position to do a Manhattan plot of correlation along the genome.
+Now let's merge correlation and position to do a Manhattan plot of correlations along the genome.
 We need to take a midposition for each window.
-I suggest that we use ggplot to visualize and facet_grid is a useful way to make quick Manhattan plot with chromosome side by side
+I suggest that we use ggplot to visualize and facet_grid is a useful way to make quick Manhattan plots with chromosome side by side
 ```
 pca_correlation<-cbind(pca_matrix[,1:3], corr_vector)
 pca_correlation$midpos<-(pca_correlation$start+pca_correlation$end)/2